 Iíve invested thousands of hours researching this topic but I could still be wrong.

-Like a spacesuit, I believe weíre always tethered to the mother ship.
+Like a space walk, I believe weíre always tethered to the mother ship.
 Intuition, dreams and uncommon genius all prove that there is a collective consciousness beyond the five senses.
 When weíre in this collective consciousness, we have super powers.
 We travel at the speed of thought.
 We know all knowledge.
 We instantly manifest any thought or desire.
 Weíre a piece of God.
 And we decided to expand all-that-is by temporarily descending into lower, slower, limited realms of three-dimensions for more impactful, physical experiences.
 This journey requires a spacesuit.
 So we slip into a body while itís in the womb.

 As we explore this connection through meditation and study, we rise a bit higher in the finger, closer to collective consciousness, tapping into more of our natural powers like inspired ideas and expanded skills.
 Masters like Jesus were able to live in their spacesuit AND collective consciousness at the same time.
 They brought Godhood to manhood.
 Turning water into wine is a natural ability in collective consciousness.
 Instant healing is too.

 Death is merely a transition, as Jesus proved.
 Even Jesus said, ďAll these things and greater, you can do too.Ē